Kitware/dive/docs/Dive-Desktop.md

 * `VIAME Install Path` is set automatically if you use `examples/annotation_and_visualization/launch_dive_interface` from the VIAME install.
 Otherwise, you may need to set this yourself.
 Use `Choose` to choose the base installation path, then click save.
 * `Project Data Storage Path` defaults to a subfolder in your user workspace and should generally not be changed.
+* `Read only mode` disables the ability to save when using the annotator.

 ### Data Storage Path